arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 12.02.16
+Donald Glover's third studio album, "Awaken, My Love!", came out today.
+Apparently he does all the vocals, which is pretty impressive considering the variation.
+I'm not entirely sure how to check this; he doesn't list any collaborators, but I'm pretty sure (aka not really sure) you can just sample some random vocal track, or get a random friend to do some vocals and not credit them on the album.

 ### 12.01.16
 An interesting bit from Susan Sontag's *Regarding the Pain of Others*: